jmbredenberg/Mafia-rules/README.md

 ##Items

-The Gods, in their countably infinite benevolence, have given some players items at the start of game.
-If someone who is lynched has an item, the Gods give it to a random player in game.
-The Gods always announce to whom they gives items.
-Anyone may destroy an item by telling the Gods.
-Players may transfer items to each other in-person. **If you give an item to anyone, you must tell the ****Gods****.**
+The Mods, in their countably infinite benevolence, have given some players items at the start of game.
+If someone who is lynched has an item, the Mods give it to a random player in game.
+The Mods always announce to whom they gives items.
+Anyone may destroy an item by telling the Mods.
+Players may transfer items to each other in-person. **If you give an item to anyone, you must tell the ****Mods****.**

 ###Medkit: (4 in game)

-A player with the Medkit may tell the Gods that they are activating the Medkit.
+A player with the Medkit may tell the Mods that they are activating the Medkit.
 Once they do, the Medkit is destroyed.
 The Medkit is active as soon as the message is sent until the day ends, the person who used the Medkit may respond to any “BANG” attempts by saying “I do not die.”

 ###Shovel: (4 in game)